Cyber Resilience Alignment Statement

 • All incidents classified as data breaches, security vulnerabilities, or active exploitation events.

-• All employees or third parties involved in incident management, including the Security, Compliance, and Engineering teams.
+• All employees or third parties involved in incident management.

 4.1 Incident Classification